Majoritarian democracy

-Majoritarian democracy is a form of democracy based upon majority rule of a polity's citizens.
+Majoritarian democracy is a form of democracy based upon a principle of majority rule.
 Majoritarian democracy contrasts with consensus democracy, rule by as many people as possible.

 Characteristics

+Arend Lijphart offers what is perhaps the dominant definition of majoritarian democracy.
+He identifies that majoritarian democracy is based on the Westminster model, and majority rule.
+According to Lijphart, the key features of a majoritarian democracy are: